inversify/inversify-express-example/README.md

 MongoDB | Similar to the basic example.
 This time with MongoDB and some middleware.
 For detailed information see the readme in the folder.
 BindingDecorators | Similar to the basic example.
 This time with inversify-binding-decorators.
 MiddlewareInjection | A small example that shows how to inject middleware into controllers.
+PostgresAndTypeORM | A small example that shows how to integrate inversify-express-utils with TypeORM.